 In addition to iodine, seaweed such as kelp or bladderwrack are extremely nutritious and are rich in a range of minerals including selenium, zinc, magnesium, iron, potassium, copper and calcium, plus vitamins A, B, C, D and E. Selenium alongside iodine is especially important in the conversion of T4 into T3.
 Vitamin C and the B vitamins found in seaweed are particularly important for actually transporting iodine into your thyroid cells so it can be put to good use.

 If you aren’t too confident about adding seaweed into your diet, why not try a Kelp supplement to support your metabolism instead?
+This is a great natural option provided you are NOT taking thyroid medication.

 10. Green tea